2 Corinthians 2

 Introduction

-In this chapter Paul continues to explain his change of travel plans that he began in chapter 1.
-He reveals that he had decided not to make another "painful visit" to Corinth — a reference to a previous visit (not recorded in Acts) during which a confrontation had occurred, likely involving a specific individual who had publicly challenged Paul's authority.
-Instead of coming in person, Paul wrote a severe letter (now lost, sometimes called the "tearful letter") to address the situation.
-That letter had the desired effect: the Corinthian church disciplined the offender.
+In this chapter Paul continues to explain the change in travel plans he introduced in chapter 1.
+He says that he decided not to make another "painful visit" to Corinth, referring to a previous visit (not recorded in Acts) during which a confrontation likely occurred, perhaps with someone who had publicly challenged his authority.
+Instead of coming in person, Paul wrote a severe letter, now lost and often called the "tearful letter," to address the situation.
+That letter achieved its purpose: the Corinthian church disciplined the offender.

-Now Paul shifts from defense to pastoral care.
-The offender has been sufficiently punished, and Paul urges the church to forgive and restore him — lest excessive discipline become a tool of Satan rather than a means of redemption.
-The chapter then transitions abruptly as Paul recounts his journey through Troas and Macedonia, searching anxiously for Titus to learn how the Corinthians had responded.
-This leads into one of the most striking metaphors in the Pauline letters: God leading His people in a triumphal procession, spreading through them the fragrance of Christ — an aroma of life to some and of death to others.
-Paul closes by distinguishing himself from those who peddle God's word for profit, insisting that he speaks with sincerity, from God, before God, in Christ.
+Paul then moves from self-defense to pastoral care.
+The offender has been punished sufficiently, and Paul urges the church to forgive and restore him, lest discipline become a tool of Satan rather than a means of redemption.
+The chapter then turns to Paul's journey through Troas and Macedonia, where he searches anxiously for Titus and for news of the Corinthians' response.
+From there Paul introduces the metaphor of God leading His people in triumphal procession and spreading through them the fragrance of Christ, an aroma of life to some and of death to others.
+He closes by distinguishing himself from those who profit from God's word, insisting that he speaks with sincerity, from God, before God, in Christ.

 Paul's Decision to Avoid a Painful Visit (vv.
 1-4)